 - Experience working with high-risk clients.

-- Experience providing mental health urgent care.
+- Experience providing mental health urgent care and crisis intervention.

 - Demonstrated commitment to the development of ongoing multicultural competency in personal, professional, and clinical contexts.